 Dr. Matacotta trained as a clinical psychologist with an emphasis in health psychology.
-He has worked in community mental health, university student health centers, hospitals, and public schools.
+He has trained and worked in community mental health, university student health centers, hospitals, and public schools.
 Currently, Dr. Matacotta works full time at Western University of Health Sciences in the Department of Education.
 He is an adjunct faculty at Pasadena City College in the Division of Social Sciences.

 Research Methods in Psychology

 Interprofessional Practice & Education